Vsetín

 Vsetín (/cs/) is a town in the Zlín Region of the Czech Republic.
 It has about 25,000 inhabitants.
+It is located in the Hostýn-Vsetín Mountains on the Vsetínská Bečva River.

-Originally a small town, Vsetín has become an important centre of industrial, economic, cultural and sports life during the 20th century.
+The most important noble owners of Vsetín were the Counts of Illésházy, who ruled the town for almost 180 years.
+Originally a small town, Vsetín has become an important centre of industrial, economic, cultural and sporting life during the 20th century.
+The main landmark of the town is the Renaissance Vsetín Castle.

 Administrative division

 Vsetín consists of three municipal parts (in brackets population according to the 2021 census):